hexops/devlog/content/2022/lets-build-ecs-part-1.md

 var players: ArrayList(Player) = .{}; // all players
 ```

-In a perfect world, software patents wouldn't exist.
-But, in our world, however, Unity makes 20 claims in their software patent covering ECS, including all code we've written above to this point.
-Luckily, [as the Bevy authors suggest here](https://www.reddit.com/r/rust/comments/pjtpkj/unity_files_patent_for_ecs_in_game_engines_that/hbzaz61/) entity component systems which store components in separate arrays are not affected by this (this is not legal advice)

-Additionally, because of the way structs get laid out in memory with padding, our players array above would end up having a larger memory footprint than needed.
+Because of the way structs get laid out in memory with padding, our players array above would end up having a larger memory footprint than needed.
 So we actually benefit from using a separate array for every type of data (thanks, Unity!):

 ```zig
 var player_names: ArrayList([]const u8) = .{};